-PCOD Diet : PCOS or polycystic ovary syndrome is a very common condition that women today are facing.
-It victimizes women of the childbearing age.
+PCOS or Polycystic Ovary Syndrome is a very common condition that women today are facing.
+It victimizes women of childbearing age.
 Even though the condition is quite common but the detection of the same is often overlooked.
 Most women don’t even know that they are suffering from PCOS until quite late.
 Late, in this case, doesn’t refer to anything fatal, but PCOD tends to affect the reproductive system as well as the body’s metabolic health drastically.
 Now, why does this happen?
 Our reproductive system and many more of our body functions can be highly altered by some minor changes in the levels of the hormones.
 Surprising, right?
 But it is true.

-Well, even though you have many artificial options, you can actually opt for more natural and healthier options like a good diet and some basic exercises.
+Well, even though you have many artificial options, you can actually opt for more natural and healthier options like basic exercises and a good diet in PCOD.
 Top these two up with a healthy lifestyle and say goodbye to PCOD forever.
-It is not going to be as easy as popping in pills, but it is going to be healthy, effective and a long term solution.
+It is not going to be as easy as popping in pills, but it is going to be healthy, effective and a long-term solution.

 As you have already seen that weight gain PCOD diet is an issue with such women so let’s talk about what to eat and what not.

 PCOS Diet Chart is very important in the game of controlling the PCOS.
 But how do you know that you are overweight and have to shed some kilos?
 It is quite simple.
 If your BMI is above 25 then you need to lose weight and join the hard journey of doing that (PCOS diet chart).
 Once you know this, it is easier to know how much you will have to shed.
 Remember that even a little change in your weight will help you deal with the disorder.
 Next, you need to know that you cannot skip meals.
 Skipping meals increases the blood sugar level which will affect your insulin levels, so have regular meals.
 Combine that with 30 minutes of daily work out and say ‘no’ to smoking.
 That’s all.
 Simple and easy, not really but one can always try.